CaDIS: Cataract Dataset for Image Segmentation: Introduction

 The ability to localize anatomical structures in real-time and the interaction of surgical instruments with the anatomy are fundamental building blocks for any system aiming at computer assisted intervention and robotic automation \cite{fad_2019}.
 This would enable an overall understanding of the state of a procedure and would allow for monitoring the healthy state of different anatomical landmarks at any moment.
 These insights could help to develop scoring systems of surgeon's interaction with the patients' anatomy.
 Moreover, semantic segmentation of instruments enables creating an accurate profile of instrument usage across an operation.
 Such analytics, along with data for instrument trajectories, will result in technology for both intra-operative risk estimation systems and post-operative analytics.
 There could also be the potential to score surgeon's instrument handling skills and report feedback when tremor or abrupt movements are detected.
 Furthermore, semantic segmentation could be used in conjunction with style transfer methods for label transfer \cite{luengo2018surreal}.

 Recently, the CATARACTS challenge\footnote{https://cataracts.grand-challenge.org/} presented 50 annotated surgical videos obtained through a surgical microscope \cite{cataracts}.
 The dataset was annotated to provide both frame-level instrument presence labels and frame-level surgical phase labels \cite{cataracts, deepphase}.
-Even though cataract surgery is less prone to complications, risk mitigation can have big impact, with over 20 million cases recorded in 2010 \cite{20m}.
+Even though cataract surgery is less prone to complications, risk mitigation can have big impact, with over 20 million cases recorded in 2010 \cite{WHO}.
 In addition, a study on medical malpractice claims related to cataract surgery revealed that 76.28\% of the 118 claims are intra-operative allegations \cite{claims} and another study showed that the rate of a certain intra-operative complication (posterior capsular rent) was $0.45\% - 3.6\%$ for experienced surgeons, and $0.8\% - 8.9\%$ for residents \cite{pcr}.
 With this in consideration, a dataset for semantic segmentation may lead to the development of systems that could potentially reduce risk and improve workflow.

 In this paper, we introduce a semantic segmentation dataset generated from videos of the training set of the CATARACTS dataset.
+Our dataset follows a similar paradigm to \cite{allan20202018} as it includes pixel-wise annotations for the entire surgical scene for cataract surgery procedures, including anatomical structures and surgical instruments, for 4670 surgical microscope images.
+The aim of releasing such a dataset is to allow simultaneous anatomy and instrument pixel-level localization.
+A potential application could be the detection of anatomy and surgical instrument interactions which can be subsequently used to assess the safety and progress of the surgical procedure.
 We demonstrate how this dataset can be used to train state-of-the-art deep learning frameworks to segment microscope images from cataract surgery.
 We believe this contribution will underpin the development of CAI techniques based on surgical vision.

-\section{Cataract Dataset for Image Segmentation}
+\section{Cataract dataset for image segmentation}